SarthakMukherjee/AI-DAM/knowledge_base.md

 # AI-DAM LLM Knowledge Base & Feature Building Blueprint

 > **Purpose:** This document is engineered specifically to be fed into an LLM (Claude, GPT-4, Gemini, etc.) at the beginning of a coding session.
 It gives the LLM complete architectural rules, strict coding boundaries, standard operating procedures, and exact, self-contained technical blueprints for building any remaining feature **one at a time** without breaking existing functionality.
-> **Current Completion Status:** ~84% Complete (44 of 52 core items built).
+> **Current Completion Status:** ~86% Complete (45 of 52 core items built).
 Phases 1, 2, 3, 4, 6 and 7 are 100% complete.
-Phases 5 and 8 are unbuilt.
+Phase 5 is partially built.
+Phase 8 is unbuilt.

 ---